 Learners not only study business concepts and techniques but also enhance related skills such as numeracy and inquiry.
 The syllabus provides both a foundation for further study at Cambridge International A Level and ideal preparation for the world of work.

 1 Understanding business activity

 This section introduces the underlying ideas and concepts of business and includes the purpose and nature of the business activity and how businesses can be classified.
 Enterprise and entrepreneurs, and why some businesses grow while others remain small are further important issues.
-How business size can be measured, types of business organisation, business objectives and stakeholder objectives are the concluding topics.
+How business size can be measured, types of business organization, business objectives, and stakeholder objectives are the concluding topics.

 2 People in business

-The focus is the functional area of human resources and includes the importance and methods of motivating a workforce.
-How businesses are organised and managed and the methods of recruitment, selection and training of employees are also considered.
+The focus is on the functional area of human resources and includes the importance and methods of motivating a workforce.
+How businesses are organized and managed and the methods of recruitment, selection, and training of employees are also considered.
 Finally, the section covers the importance and methods of effective internal and external communication.

 4 Operations management